jbcon/Promotion/README.md

   * When the boss is done speaking, repeat what he says by typing the first letter of each word in the given order ("Simon")

 Music:
- * Sabre Dance: copyright Khachaturian
+ * Sabre Dance: copyright Aram Khachaturian
  * Living in the Sunlight: copyright Tiny Tim
  * The Cannery: copyright Kevin MacLeod